mtthwmths/kubernetes-notes/notes.md

         * image version, port specs, etc.
     - ephemeral and destroyed frequently
     - random ip from Node internal range
+    - pods are placed on a Node by the scheduler
+- Binding:
+    - these can be used to assign a nodeName to a pod if there is no scheduler
+    - apiVersion:v1, kind:Binding, metadata:{name:''},target:{apiVersion:v1, kind:Node, name:''}
 - Node:
     - a VM or a physical computer that serves as a worker machine
     - each Node has a Kubelet and a container runtime (docker, containerd, rkt)